No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### ASSET-03: Algorand account information

 Although the information about an Algorand account is publicly available for free for anyone willing to look for it, the user may not want to reveal details about their account by having it displayed on a screen that anyone can read from a distance.
-This is because revealing such information can lead to harm to the user in the real world, such as a ["$5 wrench attack"](https://xkcd.com/538/).
+This is because revealing such information could lead to harm to the user in the real world, such as a ["$5 wrench attack"](https://xkcd.com/538/).

 **Trust Levels**: